Electric Heating and Cooling EquipmentImprove your energy efficiency and make your home more comfortable, year round.

 - Heat pumps can be installed by any MA-licensed HVAC contractor.

 - As with any home improvement, it is good practice to obtain quotes from multiple contractors.

-- Typical objectives of installing a mini-split heat pump can include:
+- Typical objectives of installing a heat pump can include:

 - Reducing the amount of heat supplied by oil, propane or electric resistance

 - Heating and cooling the whole house